 Welcome back to “Programming Thursdays”!
 In a previous week, we explored the world of Ruby programming and its basic concepts.
-This week, we’re diving deeper into the world of web development with Rails, a powerful framework built on Ruby.
+This week, we’re diving deeper into the world of web development with Rails, a robust framework built on Ruby.
 In this article, we’ll uncover Rails’ best practices and tips for efficient web development, all while keeping the professional hacker’s perspective in mind.

 Introduction to Rails